What to Do When the Power Goes Out in Your Home

 Power outages can put you and your home at risk.
 Here's what you need to know to stay safe.

-Heat waves, freezing temperatures, problems with the electrical grid, natural disasters, or even just a downed tree can all lead to an interruption in your electricity services.
-It’s important to know how to deal without power to keep yourself, your home, and your pets safe.
+From how to prepare for a hurricane to how to prepare for a tornado, disaster preparedness is essential.
+Heat waves, freezing temperatures, some of the strongest hurricanes ever, problems with the electrical grid, natural disasters or even just a downed tree can all lead to an interruption in your electricity service.
+It’s important to know how to deal without power to keep yourself, your family, your home and your pets safe.
+You already know about the quarter water trick, but how else can you prepare for losing electricity?
 Here are some tips for what to do when your power goes out, no matter what the cause.

 How to stay warm

-Whatever you do, do not use gas ovens, grills, or heaters to keep warm.
+Whatever you do, do not use gas ovens, grills or heaters to keep warm.
 These can cause a buildup of noxious gases in your home that can be deadly.
+Make sure you have a tornado-safe room.

 How to stay cool

 Staying cool during hot weather is just as important as staying warm during cold weather.
-Here are some tips for what to do when your power goes out during the summer:
+Here are some tips for what to do when the power goes out during the summer.

-Make sure that you stay hydrated.
+Make sure you stay hydrated.
 Your body needs water to cool itself down.

 Cover windows with curtains or blankets to keep out the hot sun.